10 SAT / ACT Questions? 10 SAT / ACT Answers!

 6. What are the major differences between the SAT and ACT?

 The SAT emphasizes reasoning and the ACT is more straightforward but emphasizes speed.
 The SAT tests vocabulary directly, while the ACT does not.
 The ACT tests English skills differently than the SAT tests grammar skills.
 The ACT "Science" section has no equivalent on the SAT, but rarely tests science knowledge; rather, it mostly tests the ability to answer questions based on the procedure and data from a science experiment.
 The ACT tests more advanced math (more Algebra 2 and trigonometry).
 There is no guessing penalty on the ACT.
-Come March of 2016, there won't be a guessing penalty on the SAT, either.

 7. When should SAT / ACT prep begin?